Sequential Reattempt of Telecloning: Reattempting via optimal telecloned state

 We will establish a connection between entanglement content of the shared state used in each round and the fidelity obtained in that round.
 To quantify bipartite entanglement, we choose logarithmic negativity (LN) in Eq. (\ref{eq:LN}) for the reduced state between the sender (port) and one of the receivers.
 On the other hand, we also relate the shareability of entanglement in each round which we characterize via monogamy of entanglement (see Appendix \ref{sec:monogamy}).

 Let us first calculate the entanglement after the unsharp measurement is performed by the sender in the first round and both \(C_1\) as well as \(C_2\) decline to perform the unitary operations.
-In this situation, the fidelity, \(f_1\) is given in Eq. (\ref{eq:1s2r}).
+In this situation, the fidelity, \ph{\(f_2\)} is given in Eq. (\ref{eq:2s2r}).
 For a fixed fidelity, the corresponding entanglement of the first recycled state between the port and one of the receivers, say \(C_1\) can be computed, \(LN_{P:C_1}\) after tracing out the auxiliary qubit, and \(C_2\).
 It takes the form as

 We find that by demanding high fidelity in the first round, the entanglement in the recycled state decreases with the increase of \(f_1\) and vanishes for a certain \(f_1\) value, i.e., \(f_1 = 0.7697\) (as shown in Fig. \ref{fig:1st recycle}).
 If one uses this recycled state to perform another telecloning scheme with the projective measurement at the port's end, the fidelity also decreases and goes below the classical limit at the same point where entanglement vanishes as expected.
+It also illustrates that the entanglement content of the recycled channel in the first round is not enough to achieve the required fidelity, say, $f_2=0.7233$ in the second round.
+It also shows that entanglement is necessary but not sufficient to the successful implementation of the sequential telecloning protocol.

 Let us now analyze the monogamy score of LN, \(\delta_{LN}\) after the first round by taking port, $P$ as the nodal observer.
 It specifies the distribution of entanglement between different sites with respect to the port.
 We observe that \(\delta_{LN}\) actually reaches maximum at the same point where \(LN_{P:C_1}\) vanishes as depicted in Fig. \ref{fig:1st recycle}.